lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 array represents a start and an end value.
 The interval can also be represented as an object with start and end attributes.

-Given two intervals A and B, there will be six different ways the two intervals can relate to each other:
+Given two intervals A and B, there will be different ways the two intervals can relate to each other:

 1. A and B do not overlap, A before B